Reba season 1

-The first season of Reba, an American television sitcom series, aired on The WB from October 5, 2001 to May 10, 2002.
+The first season of Reba, an American television sitcom series, aired on The WB and The CW.
 The series revolves around the titular character Reba Hart, who deals with her ex-husband, his new girlfriend, and her pregnant daughter Cheyenne and her husband and highschool sweetheart Van Montgomery, as well as raising her two youngest children Kyra and Jake.
 The series features an ensemble cast including Reba McEntire as Reba Hart, Christopher Rich as Brock Hart, Joanna García as Cheyenne Hart Montgomery, Steve Howey as Van Montgomery, Scarlett Pomers as Kyra Hart, Mitch Holleman as Jake Hart, and Melissa Peterman as Barbra Jean Hart.

 The series was created by Allison M. Gibson and executive produced by Gibson, Mindy Schultheis, Michael Hanel, Donald Beck, Christopher Case and Pat Bullard.
 The show was broadcast during 2001–02 television season on Fridays at 9 pm.
 The season garnered strong ratings for The WB, averaging 4.2 million viewers.
 The entire season was released on DVD in North America on December 14, 2004.